 In a similar manner to the above item search out local designers of trinkets or clothes.
 Local art fares will have local artists with social media presences and an attachment to the locality.
 They may have an audience that stretches worldwide such in the modern marketplace created by Pintrest, Instagram and Etsy.
 You could work with them to produce a range of special items.
 The items could be related to other fundraising activities you are doing.
 Coordinate the partnership with further fares and feature the artist on the Charity website and social media channels.

 While this isn’t actually a fundraising method I think it’s important enough to include here.
 There are many examples of how successful the introduction of contactless donation has been.
 Royal Trinity Hospital saw a 5 times increase in donations after installing them.
 You can get portable units that will work out and about providing a connection to the internet is present.
 The benefits are far-reaching.
-Less cash can be carried around and a real-time log of donations is viewable.
+Less cash can be carried around and a real-time log of donations is view-able.
 You can get reports about where exactly donations are the strongest without relying on data recorded by the volunteer.
 It has been proven that the act of taping and seeing a visual cue and hearing an associated noise is associated with reward by the human brain.
+This is easy fundraising in an instant and will be huge in the future.